aleksei17/springboot-rest-kafka-mysql/README.md

 4. Go to [Swagger UI](http://localhost:8080/swagger-ui.html) page and post the wage
 5. See saved result in database

+IntelliJ configurations for building and running services are provided.

 ## Running dockerized apps

 1. `mvn clean install`